Build Introduction

 - Primary Spirit Guardian: Gorilla

-- Casting a Gorilla Skill deals 100% Thorns to enemies you hit and grants a Barrier for 10% of Maximum Life, up to 40%, for 3 seconds.
+- Gorilla Skill deals 150% Thorns to enemies you hit and grants a Barrier for 2.5% of Maximum Life, for 3 seconds.
 All Skills are now also Gorilla Skills.

 - Secondary Spirit Guardian: Jaguar